playframework/playframework/documentation/manual/scalaGuide/main/http/ScalaSessionFlash.md

 The Play Session is not intended to be used as a cache.
 If you need to cache some data related to a specific Session, you can use the Play built-in cache mechanism and store a unique ID in the user Session to keep them related to a specific user.

-> There is no technical timeout for the Session.
+> By default, there is no technical timeout for the Session.
 It expires when the user closes the web browser.
 If you need a functional timeout for a specific application, just store a timestamp into the user Session and use it however your application needs (e.g. for a maximum session duration, maximum inactivity duration, etc.).
+You can also set the maximum age of the session cookie by configuring the key `session.maxAge` (in milliseconds) in application.conf.

 ## Storing data in the Session